Randa-Lakab/Weather-App/README.md

   ```

 ### License
-This project is open-source and available under the MIT License.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Randa Lakab.
+You are free to use, modify, and distribute this project with proper attribution.